wercker/step-bundle-install/README.md

 # bundle-install

 This is an _smart_ version of the `bundle install` command that stores downloaded gems in a cache directory that is shared with future builds.
 This should improve the execution time of the future builds.
+If bundle install failed it will retry one more time, optionally clearing the gem path.

 [![wercker status](https://app.wercker.com/status/3e287b2291a600958d7dd47ba35d9af8/m "wercker status")](https://app.wercker.com/project/bykey/3e287b2291a600958d7dd47ba35d9af8)

-# What's new

-- Add `version` option

 # Options